Lady Fern

 Shield Fern family (Dryopteridaceae)

-Range & Habitat: Lady Fern is occasional in most areas of Illinois; it is uncommon or absent in parts of south-central and east-central Illinois (see Distribution Map).
+Range & Habitat: The native Lady Fern is occasional in most areas of Illinois; it is uncommon or absent in parts of south-central and east-central Illinois (see Distribution Map).
 This circumboreal species is widely distributed in North America and Eurasia.
 Across this range, several varieties of Lady Fern have been identified.
 In Illinois, Athyrium filix-femina angustum (Northern Lady Fern) is the most common variety throughout the state.
 In southern Illinois, Athyrium filix-femina asplenioides (Southern Lady Fern) has been found in a few counties.
 Habitats include moist to mesic woodlands, rocky ravines, shaded seeps, and edges of swamps.
-In Illinois, Lady Fern is typically found in deciduous woodlands (e.g., Maple-Basswood), although it is also found in coniferous woodlands in areas north of the state.
+In Illinois, Lady Fern is typically found in deciduous woodlands (e.g., Maple-Basswood), although it is also occurs in coniferous or mixed woodlands in areas north of the state.
 Occasionally, this fern is cultivated in woodland gardens because of its ornamental foliage.

 Photographic Location: A woodland garden near Busey Woods in Urbana, Illinois.